Katoghike Church, Yerevan: Saint Anna Church

 A new religious complex was constructed to the north of the church.
 The new complex includes a much bigger church, named after Saint Anna, and a building designated to serve as the Yerevan residence of the Catholicos.
 On July 4, 2009, a ground blessing service was conducted by Catholicos Karekin II for the construction of Saint Anna Church and the associated complex.
-The ceremony was attended by President Serzh Sargsyan; President of the Constitutional Court, Gagik Harutyunian; Mayor of Yerevan, Gagik Beglarian; Members of the Brotherhood of Holy Etchmiadzin, Members of the Supreme Spiritual Council national and benefactors Hirair Hovnanian and his wife.
+The ceremony was attended by President Serzh Sargsyan; President of the Constitutional Court, Gagik Harutyunian; Mayor of Yerevan, Gagik Beglarian; Members of the Brotherhood of Holy Etchmiadzin, Members of the Supreme Spiritual Council national and benefactors Hirair Hovnanian and his wife through the H. Hovnanian Family Foundation.
 The architect is Vahagn Movsisyan.

-Finally, on 30 April 2015, the Saint Anna Church was consecrated by Catholicos Karekin II.Levani II.
+Finally, on 30 April 2015, the Saint Anna Church was consecrated by Catholicos Karekin II.